dancer1325/rxjs/packages/rxjs/src/internal/operators/switchMap.md

-* EACH source value is projected -- to an -- Observable /
+* ⭐️EACH source value is projected -- to an -- Observable⭐️ /
   * merged | output Observable
     * == 👀flattens ALL inner Observables -- via -- `switchAll`👀
   * emit values